liballeg/allegro5/README_releasing.txt

     other developers check it over in case something is wrong/missing.
 Commit this change.

 4. We are now done with the master branch.
 You can push these changes to github.
 Check out the release branch now.

 5. Cherry-pick the commit with the changelog onto this branch.

-6. Bump the version from "GIT" to "WIP" if it's unstable, or remove "GIT" if it's stable, while preserving the major, minor and patch numbers, but increasing the release number by 1.
-Also, update the dates at this time.
-    This is all done in `include/allegro5/base.h`.
+6. Remove the "GIT" suffix and increase the version by 1.
+This can be done via `misc/fixver.sh` script.
 Commit this change.
+For example:

+       misc/fixver.sh 5 2 2 0

 7. Tag the previous commit with the same version number and the release number (e.g. "5.2.2.0" if you're releasing 5.2.2.
 An example command would be:

-        git tag -a -m "Tag 5.2.2.0 (WIP)" 5.2.2.0
+        git tag -a -m "Tag 5.2.2.0" 5.2.2.0

 8. Create the source archives by running `misc/create_release_archives.sh` and passing in the release version.
 This will create 3 source archives (.tar.gz,